inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 classes, reducing the amount of boilerplate code required to create getters, setters and equals methods, although we did write our own bespoke annotation processor to generate audit classes for the database.

+[//]: # (do we expect that intended readers of this document know what data classes, boilerplate code, getters, setters, equals methods, annotations and audit classes are?)

 We used PostgreSQL as it is a widely used relational database implementation which is a good match for the UDS.
 It could be argued that Cassandra, which has first class sharding to handle the ever growing volume, would be a better fit for the IDS, since it is a stream database with no relationships.
 However, we relied on the infrastructure that could be supported via the hospital IT and contractors so it was deemed more pragmatic that both databases use PostgreSQL initially.

+[//]: # (Do all the intended readers know what "relationships" in a database sense are?
+Some may equate this to foreign keys ... )

 Internally we use Glowroot, an Open source Java Application Performance Monitor that allows us to monitor the performance of the pipeline.
 It allows tracing slow requests, errors and transaction times as well as supporting monitoring of SQL capture and aggregation.
 Each microservice has a Glowroot instance attached, allowing precise monitoring of each aspect individually.

+[//]: # (Microservice was not used before and I wonder it is easy to make the connection that these are the parts of the pipeline.
+I guess I would aim for consistency and if this is a term that should be included already start introducing it very early on and use it throughout the entire document)

 We use Docker containers to build and deploy the services that constitute the pipeline.
 This greatly facilitates development, as we can deploy containers based on different branches of code to test new features or debug specific issues.

+[//]: # (Do all intended readers know what "Docker containers" are and what is meant by "debugging issues"?)

 ## Testing and validating data